Picatout/stm32-tbi/docs/refman.md

 $0 $5000 $20005000
 READY
 ```
-This command line example read address 0x800000 which containt the initialisation value of **SP** register.
+This command line example read address 0x800000 which content the initialisation value of **SP** register.
 As integer are store in little indian format, the first byte contain 0x0, the 16 bits word contain 0x5000 and the 32 bits value is 0x20005000.
 This is the address after end of RAM.
 The first value pushed on stack is stored at 0x20004fffc as **SP** is decremented before the value is pushed.

 See also [POKEx](#pokex).